 Here’s a great example.
 I grew up in a small town in California called Aptos.
 Without fail, visitors pronounce it wrong.
 Instead of saying “Ap-toss” they say “Ap-tose.”
 It makes a local roll their eyes every time.

 I designed a t-shirt celebrating this pronunciation problem, which has become a community-wide inside joke.
-One of our local Facebook groups discovered the shirt and it took off like wildfire.
+One of our local Facebook groups discovered the shirt and it took off.
 Who else would make a random t-shirt about a small town community’s random inside joke aside from a bonafide local?